AbstractMenus/Docs/advanced/generation.rst

 Here we have created a menu with 4 rows.
 Once we have specified the ``catalog`` parameter, the plugin will assume that our menu is auto-generated.

 :catalog: Catalog configuration.
 It always has ``type`` parameter.
 The ``type`` is a name of the catalog.
-It can also contains other params, depends on the catalog type.
+It can also contains other parameters, depends on the catalog type.
 :cells: This is a list of strings, represents a matrix of cells.
 Each line of this list is ​​a menu row.
 Each symbol in the line represents an inventory slot.
 The ``_`` character (or any other character that absent in the ``templates`` block) means an empty slot, that is, no item will be added to that slot.
 The ``x`` character is the tag which we added before.
 This means that only the item of the template ``x`` and no other item can be added to this inventory slot.
 :templates: Binding items to some tag.
 Each matrix template must have its own tag.
 A tag is any Latin character from ``a`` to ``z``, or a special character.
 After we have created the tag, we can bind any item to it.
-Note you don't need to specofy slot for item, since a slot is automatically computes while generating menu.
+Note you don't need to specify slot for item, since a slot is automatically computes while generating menu.

 As a result, with enough players on the server, we will get menu looks like this: